g21589/PPTX2HTML/README.md

 ==========
 [![MIT License][license-image]][license-url]

-Convert MS-PPTX file to HTML (Future support Reveal.js).
+PPTX2HTML can convert MS-PPTX file to HTML by using pure javascript.
 Support Chrome, Firefox, and IE>=10.
 Here is the [Online DEMO] page.